-Chulalongkorn University has since 2013 actively engaged with the Sustainable Development Goals (SDGs), also known as the Global Goals, which are officially adopted by the United Nations in 2015 as a universal call to action to end poverty, and enhance better environment for people's lives on the planet.
+Chulalongkorn University has actively engaged with the Sustainable Development Goals (SDGs), which were officially adopted by the United Nations in 2015 as a universal call to action to end poverty and restore the environment to improve people's lives on the planet.

-Chulalongkorn University's dedication to addressing global challenges and contributing to a better future is widely commendable.
-The university has continued its efforts towards the SDGs despite the unprecedented challenges posed by the COVID-19 pandemic, digital transformation, and environmental events over the past years.
-This resilience and adaptability demonstrate how much the university has committed to making a positive impact on society and the world.

-It is also notable that the university has received recognition in various objectives of the SDGs such as quality education, economic growth, social inequality, innovation and sustainable communities.
-The university has planned to work not only within the Thai society, but also to collaborate more with other partners, regionally and globally.
+Chulalongkorn University's dedication to addressing global challenges and contributing to a better future is commendable.
+The university has continued to make efforts towards achieving the SDGs despite the unprecedented challenges posed by the COVID-19 pandemic, digital transformation, and environmental events of recent years.
+This resilience and adaptability demonstrate the university's high level of commitment to making a positive impact on society and the world.
+It is also notable that the university has received recognition for its efforts connected to various objectives of the SDGs such as quality education, economic growth, social inequality, innovation, and sustainable communities.
+The university does not work only within the Thai society but also to plans to collaborate more with other regional and global partners.

-Being ranked no. 1 in Thailand by both QS (Quacquarelli Symonds) and THE (Times Higher Education) World University Ranking 2024 is a testament to the university's excellence in education and research.
-The university is also recognized globally, according to the THE Impact Ranking which focuses on SDG no. 4, 8, 9, 15, 16 and 17.
+Being ranked no. 1 in Thailand by both QS (Quacquarelli Symonds) and THE (Times Higher Education) World University Rankings 2024 is a testament to the university's excellence in education and research.
+The university is also recognized globally in the THE Impact Ranking, which focuses on SDG nos.
+4, 8, 9, 15, 16 and 17.

-Chulalongkorn University is still gearing towards the key missions to become a "Research University That Teaches" with an emphasis on entrepreneurship development, critical thinking, innovative research, and sustainable communities.
-This aligns well with the SDGs and the evolving needs for future leaders of the 21st century.
+Chulalongkorn University continues to work towards achievement of its key mission to become a "Research University That Teaches," with an emphasis on entrepreneurship development, critical thinking, innovative research, and sustainable communities, all of which aligns well with the SDGs and the evolving needs for future leaders of the 21st century.

 This year's Sustainability Report showcases the university's ongoing efforts and achievements in supporting the UN's Global Goals.
-Chulalongkorn University does hope that such progress and initiatives can help inspire others to take action and contribute to a more sustainable and equitable world.
+Chulalongkorn University hopes that such progress and initiatives can help inspire others to take action and contribute to a more sustainable and equitable world.